GitSavior/SOC-Automation-Project/README.md

 ### Skills Learned

 - Creating a diagram to show how our lab is built out logically
+- Creating a diagram to show the workflow logical process
 - Creating VM Servers with Installation of Wazuh and TheHive
 - Configuring Thehive Server, Wazuh Server, and Windows to have telemetry
 -